 A co-op staff person must be notified in writing to assess your account should you opt for this.

 Full-time status through EGR 399 assures:

 - continued insurance coverage by parents (if applicable)

 - retention of financial aid and exemption of student loan pay-back status

-Three semesters of co-op assignments will earn 3 hours of EGR 399, may be used as a technical elective in Computer Science and Electrical Engineering, but you should always check with your academic advisor to make sure.
+Three semesters of co-op assignments will earn 3 hours of EGR 399, may be used as an upper division elective in Computer Science, but you should always check with your academic advisor to make sure.
 If you plan to take the Professional Engineering (PE) Licensure exam, the three tours may count towards practical experience required before taking the exam.
 The State of Kentucky, however, no longer counts worktime before graduation towards practical experience required to take the PE.

 - Oddly enough, both alternating co-ops and students who choose not to co-op average five years to graduate.
 In looking through records from engineering graduation classes for the past five years, we also see a general tendency for GPA’s of co-ops to rise.
 Those who work part time jeopardize the GPA and take fewer classes per semester.
 We also discovered that the only students who matriculate the engineering program in four years are those who come in with lots of AP credit – at least 12 to 18 hours.
 Are employers impressed that a graduate finished in four years?
 Not if it means they have no work experience.